trimstray/mkchain/README.md

 #### not found correct root certificate

 The lack of the root certificate is treated as a warning.
-Of course, when configuring certificates on the server side, it is not recommended to attach a root certificate, but if you create it with the `sslmerge`, it treats the chain as incomplete displaying information about the incorrect creation of the chain.
+Of course, when configuring certificates on the server side, it is not recommended to attach a root certificate, but if you create it with the `mkchain`, it treats the chain as incomplete displaying information about the incorrect creation of the chain.

 #### an empty CN field was found in one of the certificates